biswajit56/SQL-Advanced-Course-Project/README.md

 Question: What city is that and how much is the amount?

-Answer: Cape Coral with a total amount of 221.55
+Answer: Saint-Denis with a total amount of 211.55